Skip to main content

 Town residents, for example, can now go online to ehamptonny.gov/1991/Resident-Beach-Parking-Permit and apply for beach parking and beach driving permits.

-“It’s an encrypted and secure form,” Mr. Hansen, who previously owned a technology consultancy specializing in website development and database management, said in a phone call last week.
+“It’s an encrypted and secure form,” Mr. Hansen, who previously owned a technology consultancy specializing in website development and database management, said last week.
 “You put in your name and address, take a photo of your car registration, and submit the application.
 The clerk’s office receives it, processes it, and when the sticker is ready, we email the resident and tell them to come pick it up.
 They can go right to the front of the line and pick it up.
 No waiting.”

 In the past, residents had to print out a PDF file, fill it out manually, and bring the paper to the office.